-- (a) The amounts reported in this column represent the aggregate grant date fair value of any stock awards granted during the fiscal years ended December 31, 2016, 2015, and 2014.
-The grant date fair value was determined using the closing market price of our Common Stock reported on NASDAQ as of the grant date of the awards. - (b) The amounts in this column were determined and approved by the Compensation Committee during January 2017, 2016, and 2015 for the years ended December 31, 2016, 2015, and 2014, respectively, and paid out shortly thereafter. - (c) The amounts disclosed in this column consist of our matching contribution for the 401(k) Profit Sharing Plan.
-Additionally, the amounts include payments under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program, available to all team members except the Chief Executive Officer.
+- (a) The amounts reported in this column represent the aggregate grant date fair value of any stock awards granted during the fiscal years ended December 31, 2017, 2016, and 2015.
+The grant date fair value was determined using the closing market price of our Common Stock reported on Nasdaq as of the grant date of the awards. - (b) The amounts reported in this column were determined and approved by the Compensation Committee during January 2018, 2017, and 2016 for the years ended December 31, 2017, 2016, and 2015, respectively, and paid out shortly thereafter. - (c) The amounts reported in this column consist of our matching contribution for the 401(k) Profit Sharing Plan and payments under the Credit Acceptance Corporation Profit Sharing Variable Compensation Program, available to all team members except the Chief Executive Officer.
 This program is designed to reward team members for increased Company profitability by way of a quarterly payment.
+Additionally, the amounts in this column include employee reimbursements during the year for the payment of taxes on service or other awards.

-2016 GRANTS OF PLAN-BASED AWARDS
+2017 GRANTS OF PLAN-BASED AWARDS

-The following table sets forth information concerning each grant of an award made to our named executive officers in 2016.
+The following table sets forth information concerning each grant of an award made to our named executive officers in 2017.